jakesherman/easypackages/README.md

 packages("dplyr", "ggplot2", "RMySQL", "data.table")
 ```

-This makes sharing your scripts among collaborators and colleagues simpler, as you don't need to worry about whether or not a differnt user does or does not have the correct package or packages installed.
+This makes sharing your scripts among collaborators and colleagues simpler, as you don't need to worry about whether or not a different user does or does not have the correct package or packages installed.

 ## Installing packages from GitHub (or Bitbucket)